Ramarajusairajesh/Scalable-Distributed-File-Storage-Systemls/README.md

 ![image](https://github.com/user-attachments/assets/1497ce36-1209-423c-a113-e5aa68a40af6)

 - **Head Server:** Manages metadata, coordinates chunk servers, and monitors health.
 - **Chunk Servers:** Store file chunks, handle replication, and respond to health checks.
 - **Health-Checking Service:** Runs on a separate cluster, uses leader election for continuous monitoring.
 - **Protocol Buffers:** Used for all structured communication between nodes.

 ---

+## How It Works

+1. **File Upload:**
+   - User uploads a file via the head server.
+   - The head server splits the file into 64 MB chunks.
+   - Each chunk is assigned a replication factor (e.g., 3) and distributed to chunk servers with the most available storage.
+   - Metadata (chunk locations, hashes) is stored by the head server.

+2. **File Download:**
+   - User requests a file from the head server.
+   - The head server retrieves all relevant chunks from chunk servers and reconstructs the file for the user.

+3. **Health Monitoring:**
+   - Head server sends heartbeat requests to chunk servers.
+   - Chunk servers respond with health status and resource usage.
+   - If a chunk server fails, the head server triggers re-replication of affected chunks to maintain redundancy.

+4. **Head Server High Availability:**
+   - A separate health-checking service monitors the head server.
+   - If the head server fails, the service coordinates with standby servers to elect a new leader and maintain service continuity.

+5. **Efficient Communication:**
+   - All inter-server communication (heartbeat, metadata, chunk placement, health reports) uses Protocol Buffers (Protobuf) for efficient, versioned serialization.

+---

+## Workflow Example

+- **Replication:**
+  If the replication factor is 3, each chunk is stored on three different chunk servers.
+If one server fails, the system automatically re-replicates the chunk to another healthy server.

+- **Storage Awareness:**
+  The head server always places new chunks on servers with the most available storage, balancing load and maximizing efficiency.

+- **Odd Number of Servers:**
+  Both head and chunk servers are deployed in odd numbers to avoid stalemate and ensure quorum-based decisions.

+---

+## Key Advantages

+- **Low Latency:**
+  Asynchronous, multithreaded I/O and intelligent chunk placement reduce read/write times.

+- **Fault Tolerance:**
+  Automatic re-replication and health monitoring ensure zero data loss during node failures.

+- **Scalability:**
+  Easily add new chunk servers; the system auto-balances and synchronizes data.

+- **Extensible:**
+  Modular design and Protobuf-based communication make it easy to extend and integrate.

+---